7.30am vitals. Fridge 5.1 deg, Amb 18.3 deg. 24.7V,

 A note for Margaret hid the silver hairs today.

-roof, without ripping them, they were washed surrounding area cleaned and
+the roof, without ripping them, they were washed surrounding area

 VS - Fridge 8.4 deg Amb 17.9 deg.
 24.8V, -19Ah, boost.

-and the late Andy Gibb.
+Harrison and the late Andy Gibb.
 The wind dropped and it was a great

 day, the second without wind since we got here.
-Days of wind can become irritating.
-I had
+Days of wind can become

-out the pilot when the burner ignites.
-Fix the tube again and check all the
+blowing out the pilot when the burner ignites.
+Fix the tube again and

-The gearbox and transmission both have minor oil weeps from their shaft seals and a
+transmission both have minor oil weeps from their shaft seals and a

-little drop of oil goes a long way to making things look much
+little drop of oil goes a long way to making things look much worse

 use by the previous owners in North Qld, the exposed end of the shaft

-well polish up and come good with use and that appears to be the
+may well polish up and come good with use and that appears to be the

 case.
 Levels were fine.
 The back diff was good but the front, oh yuk.
-I admit to
+I

-scrounged from the local garage and bought oil and hose at the local
+from the local garage and bought oil and hose at the local hardware.

 Saturday 6/3/04.
 99615